-The TWU Counseling Center Doctoral Psychology Internship Program is based on the conviction that personal and professional development are mutually inclusive processes.
+The CAPS Doctoral Psychology Internship Program is based on the conviction that personal and professional development are mutually inclusive processes.
 There is recognition that internship is a critical period of transition and integration.
-We therefore adhere to a developmental training philosophy that focuses on facilitating learning and skill building by building upon the intern's existing clinical and didactic knowledge base to facilitate the transition from graduate student to professional psychologist.
+We therefore adhere to a developmental training philosophy that focuses on facilitating learning and skill building by building upon the intern’s existing clinical and didactic knowledge base to facilitate the transition from graduate student to professional psychologist.
 Intern competencies are assessed during Orientation and in initial supervision meetings across all domains of the internship.
-Information and formal evaluations are used throughout the year to accommodate the intern's changing developmental needs.
+Information and formal evaluations are used throughout the year to accommodate the intern’s changing developmental needs.
 There also exists a strong commitment to providing supportive yet appropriately challenging supervision experiences focused on attention to the use of self as it relates to both personal and professional growth.
 The training staff is further committed to providing an opportunity for interns to learn and work in an applied setting as a practitioner with a scientific foundation.
 This translates into a model designed to facilitate intern development through extensive supervision and mentoring, didactics based on the science and practice of psychology, and multiple experiential activities.
-The primary objective of the internship program is to foster the development of ethical and culturally responsive counseling and clinical psychologists with a repertoire of skills, which can enable successful professional employment in a variety of settings.
-The goals of the program are:

 In addition to these general goals for all interns, specific individual goals are discussed with interns and approved by the Training Director during August orientation.